 I would upload the picture to the forum at www.dollreference.com and see if someone can answer there, if you don't get an answer here.

 Are there any markings on it at all?
 There should be some insignia on the bottom or under the dress.
 Maybe comb the hair carefully.
+You can find antique appraisers on the internet.
+Try to take some good pictures in good lighting.
+They can give you an approximate estimate.
+Hope this helps. :)

 I've got two porcelain dolls with no markings (or shoes!) and am wondering what they are if anyone can help :).
 They seem to be of the same brand and both have music boxes in their backs if that helps.

 These dolls look old.
 Undress them and see if you can find markings.
+It will be harder to give a value and age if you dont know who manufactured it.

 Hi Judy!
 I looked again & there's nothing under the hair or on the feet + no tags or anything on the clothing.
 These dolls are at least 25 years old from what I know.